 Part of the incident light spectrum is absorbed by the leaf tissue, while the remaining spectrum is reflected.
-By detecting and quantifying the absorbed and reflected wavelengths, it is possible to assess various physiological and anatomical parameters.
-Thus, the development of plants and its responses to nutrient deficiencies, diseases, drought and water stress or environmental changes can be evaluated.
+By detecting and quantifying the absorbed and reflected wavelengths, various physiological and anatomical parameters can be assed.
+Hence today, numerous properties such as the developmental status of plants and their responses to nutrient deficiencies, diseases, drought and water stress or environmental changes can be evaluated with remote sensing methods.

-Being one of the plant essential macronutrients, Mg participates in many physiological processes by being a cofactor of many enzymes involved in respiration, membrane transport, photosynthesis, and the synthesis of DNA and RNA, a structural stabilizer of several nucleotides, and part of the ring structure of the chlorophyll molecule.
+Early detection of nutrient deficiencies is one of the main focuses of research at IAPN and particular attention is given to the role of Mg in plant nutrition.
+Being an essential plant macronutrient, Mg participates in many physiological processes by being a cofactor of many enzymes involved in respiration, membrane transport, photosynthesis, and the synthesis of DNA and RNA, a structural stabilizer of several nucleotides, and part of the ring structure of the chlorophyll molecule.
 Its deficiency in crops can affect plant biomass and yield formation severely.

 When plants display visible symptoms or even before they appear, plant growth and development may already be compromised, leading to considerable yield decreases.
 Therefore, the presymptomatic and non-invasive detection of Mg deficiencies in plants is crucial for crop monitoring and for alleviating stress at early stages of plant development.